CToomb1/Quiz-Homework/README.md

-I used google for a few different aspects of the project such as setting the timer I also referred back to class videos when I got stuck as well as received help from fellow classmates This project was definitely difficult, but I learned a lot from it and look forward to projects of this nature in the future
+I used google for a few different aspects of the project such as setting the timer I also referred back to class videos when I got stuck as well as received help from fellow classmates This project was definitely difficult, but I learned a lot from it and look forward to projects of this nature in the future I was unsuccessful (repeatedly) making the timer and play again button active and working or even appearing at all